Warren1001/MrLlamaSCStreamInfo/MvSOptions.md

 	- `Flip Screen` Flips the screen on the vertical axis.
 Crazier than it seems.
 	- `Defend Timmy (Run, Timmy, Run!)` Llama's cursor is Timmy and a bunch of passive-aggressive or angry Llamas are floating around, which Timmy has to dodge.
 If Timmy gets hit, an OOF noise plays.
 If Timmy gets hit by Llama too many times, Slap Chop is given as punishment.
 	- `Adopt Timmy` Llama's cursor is Timmy and Timmy and Llama are next to a busy highway in which trash is thrown from the vehicles and overlay his screen.
 Timmy has to pickup the trash to clear it from the screen.
 Occasionally, garbage trucks crash and unleash a ton of garbage.
 	- `Janet (Backseat Gamer)` An overlay of a video of a lady dubbed Janet using a Mac, who starts off playing Diablo 2 (which is actually Llama's Diablo 2 window).
 It eventually progresses to Janet watching Llama stream Diablo 2, which the Diablo 2 window on the stream is Llama's actual Diablo 2 window.
 Then it starts to becoming inceptual and we see Janet looking at a stream of Janet looking at a stream of Llama playing Diablo 2.
 This Diablo 2 window is where Llama's real Diablo 2 window is.
-Other funny image/gif placements exist, such as 'X for Dummies` by Y' book images and Llama's !firesuit dance video.
+Other funny image/gif placements exist, such as *X for Dummies - by Y* book images and [Llama's firesuit dance video](https://clips.twitch.tv/TenuousSoftOysterSaltBae).
 	- `Diablo Immortal (Diablo Immobile)` An overlay of someone playing a game on a phone where a finger swipes back and forth, but Llama's Diablo 2 window is on the phone screen.
 	- `Sham Wow` Clips taken from a long Sham Wow commercial presented by Vince.
 Between every video segment, Llama's cursor is replaced with a Sham Wow which erases the pixels on screen by drawing white pixels over the Diablo 2 window where the cursor has been.
 Toward the end, when the special offer is presented for 8 Sham Wows, Llama's cursor is replaced with 8 Sham Wows that erase the pixels on screen.
 	- `Half Screen` Random boxes are placed on Llama's Diablo 2 window to block half of his screen.